Architecture

 Note

-The top_ subcounts provide the top values over the whole history of the community/instance, even if it does not appear in records added on the snapshot date.
+The subcounts provide the top values over the whole history of the community/instance, even if it does not appear in records added on the snapshot date.

 These aggregation documents are stored in the indices: